 - a.
-Supervisors are required to complete their review of a Present Danger Safety Plan as soon as possible but no later than two business days after the plan's development or modification.
-A Supervisor Consultation will be provided and documented to affirm each of the following: - (1) The child welfare professional has clearly described in the Present Danger Assessment the child, caregiver(s) and home condition(s) observed during the initial contact with the family. - (2) The child welfare professional identified present danger and described the danger in the Present Danger Assessment and Safety Plan documents to be immediate, significant, and clearly observable. - (3) The present danger plan is effective in managing the present danger threat. - (4) For all Present Danger Safety Plans in which the child either remains in the home or a family arrangement is used: - (a) A 2nd Tier consultation must occur as outlined in CFOP 170-5, Chapter 27. - (b) Child welfare professional supervisors are required to consult with a manager, manager designee, or consultative team.
+Supervisors are required to complete their review of a Present Danger Safety Plan as soon as possible but no later than 24 hours after the plan's development or modification.
+A Supervisor Consultation will be provided and documented to affirm each of the following: - (1) The child welfare professional has clearly described in the Present Danger Assessment the child, caregiver(s), and home condition(s) observed during contact with the family at the time of the Present Danger Assessment. - (2) The child welfare professional identified present danger and described the danger in the Present Danger Assessment and Safety Plan documents to be immediate, significant, and clearly observable. - (3) The present danger plan is effective in managing the present danger threat(s) identified. - (4) For all Present Danger Safety Plans in which the child either remains in the home or a family-made arrangement is used: - (a) A 2nd Tier consultation must occur as outlined in CFOP 170-5, Chapter 27 when the present danger safety plan is initiated during an investigation.

-b.
-When the child welfare professional has identified Present Danger, the supervisor will complete the following actions:
+(b) Child welfare professional supervisors are required to consult with a manager, manager designee, or consultative team when the present danger safety plan is initiated during open case management services.

-- (1) Review the effectiveness of the Present Danger Safety Plan. - (2) Determine whether the child welfare professional is managing the Safety Plan adequately. - (3) Review whether the child welfare professional is demonstrating due diligence in gathering sufficient information to inform completion of the initial or ongoing Family Functioning Assessment and/or Progress Update. - c.
-For "provisionally certified" child protective investigators the supervisor will conduct a follow-up consultation every 14 days until the Family Functioning Assessment is completed. - d.
-For "provisionally certified" case management, staff the supervisor will conduct a follow-up consultation every 14 days until the ongoing Family Functioning Assessment or Progress Update is completed.
+- b.
+When the child welfare professional has identified Present Danger, the supervisor will complete the following actions: - (1) Review the effectiveness of the Present Danger Safety Plan in managing the identified danger threat(s). - (2) Determine whether the child welfare professional is managing the Safety Plan adequately. - (3) Review whether the child welfare professional is demonstrating due diligence in gathering sufficient information to inform completion of the initial or ongoing Family Functioning Assessment and/or Progress Update. - c.
+For child protective investigators, the supervisor will conduct a follow-up consultation once the present danger safety plan has been in effect for 14 days, and every 7 days thereafter until the present danger threat has been resolved and/or the Family Functioning Assessment-Investigation is completed. - d.
+For case management staff, the supervisor will conduct a follow-up consultation once the present danger safety plan has been in effect for 14 days, and every 7 days thereafter until the ongoing Family Functioning Assessment or Progress Update is completed.